 - Self-stabilization enables a distributed system to recover from a transient fault regardless of its nature.
-A self-stabilizing system does not have to be initialized as it eventually (after convergence) will behave correctly. - Self-stabilization was introduced in a paper by Edsger W. Dijkstra in 1974, in the context of a token ring network.
-A token ring is an early form of local area network where nodes are arranged in a ring, communicating by a token.
-The system is correct if there is exactly one token in the ring. - Let's have a look at one of Dijkstra's simple solutions.
+A self-stabilizing system does not have to be initialized as it eventually (after convergence) will behave correctly. - One of the first self-stabilizing algorithms was Dijkstra's token ring network.
+A token ring is an early form of a local area network where nodes are arranged in a ring, communicating by a token.
+The system is correct if there is exactly one token in the ring.
+Let's have a look at a simple solution.
 Given an oriented ring, we simply call the clockwise neighbor parent (p), and the counterclockwise neighbor child (c).
 Also, there is a leader node v_0 .
-Every node v is in a state $S(v) \in \{0, 1, \ldots, n\}$, perpetually informing its child about its state.
+Every node v is in a state $S(v) \in \{0,1,\ldots,n\}$, perpetually informing its child about its state.
 The token is implicitly passed on by nodes switching state.
 Upon noticing a change of the parent state S(p), node v executes the following code:

-Algorithm 44 Self-stabilizing Token Ring
+Algorithm 9.3 Self-stabilizing Token Ring

-1: if $v = v_0$ then
+''' 1: if v = v_0 then

-2: if $S(v) = S(p)$ then
+2: if S(v) = S(p) then

-3: $S(v) := S(v) + 1 \pmod{n}$
+3: S(v) := S(v) + 1 \pmod{n}

 4: end if

 5: else

-6: S(v) := S(p)7: end if
+6: S(v) := S(p)

+7: end if '''

-Theorem 12.3.
-Algorithm 44 stabilizes correctly.
+Theorem 9.4.
+Algorithm 9.3 stabilizes correctly.

 Proof: As long as some nodes or edges are faulty, anything can happen.
-In self-stabilization, we only consider the system after it is correct (at time t_0 , however starting in an arbitrary state).
+In self-stabilization, we only consider the system after all faults already have happened (at time t_0 , however starting in an arbitrary state).